 With that as background, let's examine two of the largest gold stocks, Newmont Corp (NEM) and Barrick Gold (GOLD).

 As you can see from the most recent price and volatility action, price increases will most likely be accompanied by lower implied volatility.
 If you are bullish on gold, option strategies consisting of simple outright long positions, such as long calls, will have declining implied volatility working against them.
 Spreads, such as bull call spreads, can mitigate this effect.
 Of course, the opposite is also true.
 If you are bearish, long puts will benefit from rising implied volatility as gold prices decline.
+You can experiment with them using our options profit calculator tool.

 Something to Worry About